platformsh/platformsh-docs/src/administration/web/configure-environment.md

 ### Status

-From the `Status` tab, an active environment can be de-activated.
+From the `Status` tab, you can activate or de-activate an environment.

 ![env status](/images/env_status.png)